Vivek-Parupudi/portfolio-app/README.md

 Copy the src folder into the src folder of you app

 Run the code:
-Open the React app folder in terminal or CMD and type the command npm start The website should open in a new browser window
+1. Open the React app folder in terminal or CMD and type the command 'npm start'.
+The website should open in a new browser window